 There are other reasons why using an Irrevocable Trust may be appropriate for your particular situation.
 To learn more about Irrevocable Trusts click here to read Attorney Suzanne R. Sayward’s article, Five Reasons to Create an Irrevocable Trust.

-To schedule an appointment contact Samuel, Sayward & Baler LLC by phone at 781/461-1020 or by email using our Contact form.
+To schedule an appointment with an attorney experienced in creating Irrevocable Trusts, contact Samuel, Sayward & Baler LLC by phone at 781/461-1020 or by email using our Contact form.